Dental Implants in Columbus, MS

-Your implants won’t develop tooth decay, but they can show wear and tear over the years, so it’s important for your dentist to keep an eye on them.
+Your implants won’t develop tooth decay, but they can show wear and tear over the years, so it’s crucial for your dentist to keep an eye on them.
 You can also still develop gum disease with dental implants, which if left untreated, could compromise your bone health and put your dental implants as well as your other teeth at risk.

 What Are the Other Benefits of Dental Implants?

 One of the best aspects of dental implants is that you will not have any food restrictions like you would have with dentures.
-Implants become a permanent part of your jawbone, much like a tooth root, so even a crunchy apply will not compromise your implant.
+Implants become a permanent part of your jawbone, much like a tooth root, so even a crunchy apple will not compromise your implant.

 Another benefit of dental implants is the way they protect the health of your bone.
 Many people are not aware of a condition called “facial collapse,” which is the sunken-in look many denture-wearers develop over time.
-When teeth are missing, nutrients are no longer sent to that part of the jawbone and the bone begins to shrink.
+When teeth are missing, nutrients are no longer sent to that part of the jawbone, and the bone begins to shrink.
 Implants prevent this from happening.

 For more information about dental implants, please give us a call today!